 1301 PR.05 Residual Balance Fund Transfers

-This document establishes procedures for requesting the transfer of residual balance funds remaining on fixed price, fee-for-service, or fixed fee agreements such as clinical trial awards after satisfactory completion of the work and submission of all required deliverables.
+This document establishes procedures for requesting the transfer of residual balance funds remaining on, for example, fixed price, fee-for-service, or fixed fee agreements such as clinical trial awards after satisfactory completion of the work and submission of all required deliverables.

-A sponsored agreement or contract that is not subject to any adjustment on the basis of the Yale’s cost experience in performing the agreement.
+A type of agreement under which the sponsor (including pass-through entity) provides a specific level of support without regard to actual costs incurred.
+The sponsored agreement or contract is not subject to any adjustment based on Yale’s cost experience in performing the agreement.
 This agreement type places upon Yale maximum risk and full responsibility for all costs.
 It provides maximum incentive for Yale to control costs and perform effectively.

-The agreed upon cost of individual activities identified in a contract.
-The most common uses of fixed fee activities are those associated with a clinical trial where the sponsor and Yale agree to a per-patient capitation payment or on set fees for tests or specific milestones as services are provided.
+Note: An agreement that includes fixed fee payments is not a fixed fee grant/contract.
+A fixed fee is an agreed-upon cost of an activity identified in a grant/contract budget that may result in a residual balance on the award.
+The most common uses of fixed fee activities are those associated with a clinical trial whereupon the sponsor and Yale agree to a per-patient capitation payment or on set fees for tests or specific milestones as services are provided.

-Specifically, PIs and department business offices need to provide and/or confirm the following:
+PIs and DBOs/Business Support Units need to provide documentation for and/or confirm the following:

 - No outstanding work activities or deliverables remain open or in question by the sponsor (and expenses are in accordance with the terms and conditions of the agreement and the negotiated budget).